ghostverse/Ghost-Bulk-Email-Verifier/README.md

 9. **Data Integrity**:
    - It helps maintain data integrity by verifying that the email addresses in your list are valid and deliverable.

-10. **Continuous Improvement**:
+10. **Error Handling**:
-    - The script encourages users to think about enhancing it further, such as adding more error handling or expanding its functionality.
-This promotes continuous improvement and adaptability to changing requirements.
+    - The script provides clear error messages to assist users in understanding and addressing issues.

+11. **Deliverable Email List**:
+    - It creates a clean list of deliverable emails, which is valuable for marketing teams to focus their efforts on high-quality leads.

+12. **Email Extraction**:
+    - Extracting deliverable emails is important for businesses to focus their communication efforts on addresses that are more likely to receive and open messages.
+This can lead to improved email marketing ROI.